Gosh Yasht: Structure and content

 The powerful Drvaspa, made by Mazda, the holy Drvaspa, the maintainer, granted him that boon, as he was offering libations, giving gifts, sacrificing, and entreating that she would grant him that boon.

-For her brightness and glory, I will offer her a sacrifice worth being heard; I will offer her a sacrifice well performed, namely, unto the powerful Drvdspa, made by Mazda and holy.
+For her brightness and glory, I will offer her a sacrifice worth being heard; I will offer her a sacrifice well performed, namely, unto the powerful Drvaspa, made by Mazda and holy.

-— Gosh Yasht Karda I: verses 9.1 - 9.6 (translated by James Darmesteter).
+— Gosh Yasht karda I: verses 9.1 - 9.6 (translated by James Darmesteter).

-The rest of the Yasht, i.e. Kardas II-VII, follows the same structure.
+The rest of the yasht, i.e. kardas II-VII, follows the same structure.
 The only variable element is the worshipper who addresses the goddes.
-Next to Haosyangha (Karda I), these worshippers are Yima Khshaéta (Karda II), Thraêtaona (Karda III), Haoma (Karda IV), Husravah (Karda V), Zarathustra (Karda VI) and Vishtaspa (Karda VII).
+Next to Haosyangha (karda I), these worshippers are Yima Khshaéta (karda II), Thraêtaona (karda III), Haoma (karda IV), Husravah (karda V), Zarathustra (karda VI) and Vishtaspa (karda VII).
 The exact same list of worshippers is also found in Yasht 17, where the worship is, however, addressed to Ashi instead of Drvaspa.